Tedlion/llvm-project/clang-tools-extra/class-wrapper/README.md

 ## TODO Lists:
 - [x] Accept multiple compilation database argument in command line
 - [ ] Scan files for each database, record all declarations
+- [ ] Design hash algorithm for RecordDecl to make the hash values equal if and only if when the struct layout is totally same